-Air guality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust (including any burn pits and/or incinerators, which might have existed), the PM{10} overall short-term health risk was not evaluated due to no data for analysis.
-For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust (including any burn pits and/or incinerators, which might have existed), the PM2.5 overall short-term health risk was not evaluated due to no data for analysis.
-However, the Har and vicinity area is a dust-prone desert environment, with a semi-arid climate, also subject to vehicle traffic.
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term health risk was not evaluated due to no data for analysis.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust, the PM{2.5} overall short-term health risk was not evaluated due to no data for analysis.
+However, the Camp Deh Bala and vicinity area is a dust-prone desert environment, with a semi-arid climate, also subject to vehicle traffic.
 Consequently, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
-For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardiopulmonary conditions) are at greatest risk of developing notable health effects.
-Burn pits and/or incinerators might have existed in the vicinity (e.g., burn pits used by the local population); however, the PM10 and the PM2.5 overall short-term health risks areas near burn pits were not evaluated due to no reports and no environmental samples collected near burn pits provided for analysis- see Section 10.7.
-Where burn pits exist, exposures may vary, and exposures to high levels of PM10 and PM{2.5} from smoke may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups.
-Although most short-term health effects from exposure to particulate matter and incinerator and/or burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation while at Har and vicinity.
+For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+Although most short-term health effects from exposure to particulate matter should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
+Some individuals may have sought treatment for acute respiratory irritation while at Camp Deh Bala and vicinity.
 Personnel who reported with symptoms or required treatment while at site(s) with burn pit activity should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).